 Areas next to the Rivers Ouse and Nene are deliberately flooded when necessary.
 This washland provides habitat for large quantities of wildfowl and wading birds in the winter months, while protecting towns and farmland from excessive water.

 Both the Ouse Washes and Nene Washes are straight walks, so you can go as far as you like and then turn around.
 The Ouse Washes (or Welches Dam) is jointly run by the RSPB and the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
 We are members of both these organisations.

 If you are looking for wildlife and nature in Cambridgeshire, these are both ideal locations, as you have every chance of seeing a species for the first time.
 In the bird world we call these Lifers, and I have had this experience on three occasions...

-It is such a thrill when I am able to add such experiences to my "Bird List".
+It is such a thrill when I can add such experiences to my "Bird List".

 Woodland walks in the area offer delights you won't want to miss.